rupeshpadhye/PopularMovieApp/Readme.md

 Popular Movie App(Project-1)
 ============================

--To fetch popular movies, you will use the API from themoviedb.org.
+- To fetch popular movies, you will use the API from themoviedb.org.
 If you don’t already have an account, you will need to create one in order to request an API Key
 - Update MOVIE_APP_KEY with API Key prior building project